Linear response for spiking neuronal networks with unbounded memory

 \section{Abstract}

 We establish a general linear response relation for spiking neuronal networks, based on chains with unbounded memory.
-This relation allows quantifying the influence of a weak amplitude external stimuli on spatio-temporal spike correlations, from the spontaneous statistics (without stimulus) in a general context where the memory in spike dynamics can go arbitrarily far in the past.
-With this approach, we show how linear response is explicitly related to neuron dynamics with an example, the gIF model, introduced by M. Rudolph and A. Destexhe [91].
-This illustrates the effect of the stimuli, intrinsic neuronal dynamics, and network connectivity on spike statistics.
+This relation allow us to predict the influence of a weak amplitude time dependent external stimuli on spatio-temporal spike correlations, from the spontaneous statistics (without stimulus) in a general context where the memory in spike dynamics can extend arbitrarily far in the past.
+Using this approach, we show how linear response is explicitly related to neuronal dynamics with an example, the gIF model, introduced by M. Rudolph and A. Destexhe.
+This example illustrates the collective effect of the stimuli, intrinsic neuronal dynamics, and network connectivity on spike statistics.
 We illustrate our results with numerical simulations.

 \textbf{Keywords.} Neuronal Network Dynamics; Spike Train Statistics; Linear Response; Non-Markovian dynamics; Gibbs Distributions; Maximum Entropy Principle.\\

 \su{Introduction}